-The Center's primary research activities can be grouped into the following areas:
+The primary research activities at the Center for Catalysis and Surface Science (CCSS) can be grouped into the following areas:

 - Characterization of active sites on solid surfaces and of reaction intermediates

 - Interaction of metals with oxides, in particular zeolites, and other promoter effects